Halloween 5: The Revenge of Michael Myers: Plot

 Loomis and Meeker create a set up at the abandoned Myers house to lure Michael back to his childhood home.
 The police receive a call saying Michael has broken into the clinic, prompting Meeker and most of the officers to leave; however, this call is merely a diversion.
 Michael appears and kills the remaining officers.
 Loomis tries to reason with him, but Michael slashes him and throws him over the stair banister.
 He pursues Jamie throughout the house, attacking her as she hides in a laundry chute.
 Michael chases Jamie up to the attic, where she finds the bodies of Rachel, her dog Max, and Tina's boyfriend.
-As Michael raises his knife to stab her, Jamie addresses him as "Uncle," causing him to pause.
+As Michael raises his knife to stab her, Jamie addresses him as "Uncle", causing him to pause.
 He agrees to remove his mask and let Jamie see his face, shedding a brief tear.
 However, when Jamie touches his face he goes into a fit of rage and chases her again.
 Loomis reappears and uses Jamie as live bait to lure Michael into a trap.
 He shoots Michael with a tranquilizer gun and beats him unconscious with a wooden plank before suffering from a stroke and collapsing on top of him.
 Meeker and the police return and take Michael into custody.

-He is locked in a cell at the police station until he can be transferred to a maximum security facility for the rest of his life.
-As Jamie prepares to return to the clinic, a mysterious man in black who has been quietly observing all day arrives and attacks the police station.
-Jamie finds the bodies of Meeker and several of his men shot and killed, as well as Michael's cell broken open and empty.
-Realizing he has escaped again, she sobs in despair.
+Michael is locked in a cell at the police station until he can be transferred to a maximum security facility for the rest of his life, though Jamie asserts that “he never die”.
+As Jamie prepares to return to the clinic, a mysterious man in black who has been quietly observing all day arrives and attacks the police station: Jamie walks into the station to find the bodies of Meeker and his men shot and killed, as well as Michael's cell broken open and empty.
+Realizing he will chase her again, she sobs in horror.